mehdiayad/Laravel6-WS/README.md

 ## About the project

-- Reproduce Amazon website as a training (MVC Architecture)
+- Reproduce Amazon website as a training (Back End Side)
+- RESTFUL API Architecture
+- Communicate with the frontend

 ## Project Version